wangwenx190/framelesshelper/README.md

 }
 ```

-It's the same with the `FramelessWidgetsHelper`, the QML type `FramelessHelper` will be instantiated only once for each `Window`, no matter when and where you use attached properties from it.
+It's the same with the `FramelessWidgetsHelper` interface, the QML type `FramelessHelper` will be instantiated only once for each `Window`, no matter when and where you use attached properties from it.
 However, due to the special design of the `FramelessHelper` type, you can also use it just like a normal QML type:

 ```qml
 Window {